A. K. blends sensual imagery with a painterly style to bring alternate realities tantalizingly close to the viewer.

 A. K.’s visual language is built on diverse artistic traditions that revere the nude, from classical and modernist art to contemporary pin-up styles.
 A. K. explores the perceptions of feminine beauty and challenges social convention.
 More than a collection of bodily forms or a catalog of beauty, desire is portrayed as an aspect of society, biology, and personality.
 Integral too are artistic fundamentals of pattern, geometry, and texture.
 His fundamental intent in blending aesthetics with sensual subject matter is to create an emotional effect on the viewer.

 By design, these artworks appeal to collectors who engage emotionally and intellectually, seeking inspiration rather than being told what to think.
-A. K. overcame reluctance about judgement and underwent an artistic evolution that led to a niche following of collectors dispersed all over the globe.
+A. K. overcame reluctance about judgment and underwent an artistic evolution that led to a niche following of collectors dispersed all over the globe.
 His artistic philosophy rejects formulaic rules, predictability, and mass appeal.
 To explore a genre, he believes an artist must contribute new ideas and meaning.